gooseproject/gooseproject.github.com/src/content/pages/Index.rst

 Download the Latest Build
 -------------------------

 The latest (and first) release of GoOSe Linux is currently 6.0 and in the Final testing phase.
 It can be downloaded at `http://get.gooseproject.org <http://get.gooseproject.org/>`_.
 A mirror list is in the works as well, so watch for that in the near future.
+Additional download options can be found at our `downloads <downloads.html>`_ page.

 Read the Documentation